Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 ### Uplink fragmentation: From device to SCHC gateway

-In that case the device is the fragmentation transmitter, and the SCHC gateway the fragmentation receiver.
+In that case the device is the fragment transmitter, and the SCHC gateway the fragment receiver.
 A single fragmentation rule is defined.
 SCHC F/R MUST concatenate FPort and LoRaWAN payload to retrieve the SCHC Packet, as per {{lorawan-schc-payload}}.